 - For many new college students, freshman year can be an exciting and daunting experience.
 The Office of Freshman Development is ready to help freshmen do their best academically, socially and personally.

 - To do their best in difficult subjects, students can utilize our variety of tutoring and mentoring services, including the Learning Skills Center, the Writing Center and our Mentor Program.

 - We are proud that our diverse student body includes individuals with special needs, including learning and physical disabilities.
-The Office of Special Student Services can help ensure that your student gets the accommodations he or she needs to be successful.
+The Disability Services can help ensure that your student gets the accommodations he or she needs to be successful.